stackblitz/tutorialkit/CONTRIBUTING.md

 ### CLI Packages

 The CLI packages are expected to be run by users using `npm create tutorial` and `npx tutorialkit` commands.
-These should not be installed in their `package.json`.
+These should not be added to `package.json`.

 - `@tutorialkit/cli`
 - `create-tutorial`